Hire in Chile

 Minimum requirements for a Work Contract Visa:

-Amount of remuneration, which cannot be inferior to Chile’s minimum wage and may be paid in Chilean or foreign currency.
+- Amount of remuneration, which cannot be lower than Chile’s minimum wage and may be paid in Chilean or foreign currency.

-Clause of pension scheme by which the employer obliges itself to make the necessary arrangements to ensure the worker makes the contributions into his or her future pension, unless by mutual agreement of both parties to opt out.
+- Clause of pension scheme by which the employer commits itself to making the necessary arrangements to ensure the worker makes the contributions into his or her future pension, unless by mutual agreement of both parties to opt out.

 A work visa can be given for free without a written work contract in these cases: